michaelmrose/rdr/README.md

 ## Installation

-Download from releases.
-Building requires oracles new AOT compiler for jvm based languages [graal](http://www.graalvm.org) Be advised that it is extremely memory hungry.
+Download binaries from releases.
+Building from source requires oracles new AOT compiler for jvm based languages [graal](http://www.graalvm.org) Be advised that it is extremely memory hungry.

 ## Usage